The Legend of Zelda: Link's Awakening

 / Set C17B to any non-zero value (GameShark code 01017BC1).

-/ This is done by pressing any direction key and then holding Select.
+/ This is done by holding any D-Pad key and then pressing Select.
 This will pause the engine (possibly intended for clearer screenshots).
-Pressing just Select again will now switch between regular playing mode and Free-Movement-Mode.
+Pressing just Select again will unpause the engine, also toggle between regular playing mode and Free-Movement Mode.